dxc-technology/halstack-style-guide/contributing/design.md

 ## Design assets

 Between the design assets we store the .xd files for every component documentation images, principles and another useful files as branding assets.
 All our design assets are located [here](https://github.com/dxc-technology/halstack-style-guide/tree/master/contributing/assets).

+Assets folder contains:

+* `/logos`: DXC logo variants and Halstack logo
+* `/components`: component raw XD files where from images are generated
+* `/principles`: principles pages raw XD files where from images are generated

 ## Adding new components